grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "That smells fuckin' astonishing Gregory."
 Shakes said.
 "I eat that canned salmon all the time when I'm alone on the _Gnat_ -- usually just cold and straight from the can though."

-"That's... pretty fucking foul Captain Shakes."
-Said Gregory from the range, stirring his bits of fish around.
+"That's... pretty fucking foul Captain Shakes," said Gregory from the range, stirring his bits of fish around.

 "You know, I always wondered why those salmon cans are tapered like that.
 Why don't they just run straight fucking up and down, like all the other cans?"

 "Actually, now that you mention it Captain Shakes, I always thought that was weird myself.
 There has to be 300 cans in the galley, and all of them are perfect cylinders except for the fuckin' salmon."

-"I wish all cans were tapered."
-Said Shakes.
+"I wish all cans were tapered," said Shakes.
 "Sometimes I knock a fucking stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
 I'm pretty fucking sure there's some cans in the bottom of the boat that rolled there years ago and I never fuckin' saw again.
 But the taper on the salmon cans makes 'em roll around in a tight circle.
 They stay roughly where they fall no matter what the boat is doing and I can pick them right up before they get fucking lost."

 "Maybe salmon manufacturers know mariners and submariners have a lot of salmon on board, and they shape them like that so our seagoing friends don't lose their precious fucking cans in the corners of ships."
 Gregory suggested.